nephlm/book/README.md

 ### Compile

 There is basic support for compiling into an ebook.
+Right now this is a pretty basic feature.

+This requires pandoc and will export to an epub format
 ```
 $ book compile ~/Documents/mynovel/
 ```

+Compile will write to `build/single_file.md` and `build/book.epub`.  `single_file.md` is a cleaned and concatanated version of the whole novel, while `book.epub` is the compiled epub.

+Todo
+* Fill in frontmatter from config.yaml
+* Custom css
+* backmatter?
+* Customize chapter headings.

 ## Outdated